FRCIndustries/BarLED/README.md

 # BarLED

-A versatile Arduino library for driving LED bar displays and arrays using common shift registers and LED driver chips.
+A versatile Arduino library for driving 10 segment LED bar displays and arrays using common shift registers and LED driver chips.
 Features automatic cascading, built-in animations, and brightness control.

 ## Overview